TrainWeb.org Facebook Page

 Map: Ba 34 F 12 Topographic Maps

-A few original Pennsylvania Railroad keystone logos still lurk, such as this one embossed in concrete at Mulberry Street (US 40) next to the West Baltimore MARC station (left).
+A few original Pennsylvania Railroad keystone logos lurked, such as this one embossed in concrete at Mulberry Street (US 40) next to the West Baltimore MARC station (left).
+This bridge is scheduled for replacement around 2030.

 West Baltimore